 As you know, any child who is now in school, is following a strict regime of handwashing and good hygiene in order to minimise the risk of germs spreading.
 To keep our whole community as safe as possible, any child who is unwell should be kept at home and the school informed immediately.

 If your child shows symptoms of coronavirus they will need to isolate at home for 10 days.
 They should also be tested for the virus (using a PCR at one of the testing sites).
 The test result should be shared with the school as soon as possible.
 In line with government advice, if a child tests positive the other children and adults in their class group will be asked to self-isolate for 10 days and their classroom deep cleaned.
+If the (PCR) test result is negative, your child may return to school when they are well enough and no longer show symptoms.

 Thank you for your understanding and support.